 New-York Historical Reopening Protocols and Procedures

-What exhibitions are on view when the Museum reopens indoors?
+What exhibitions are on view?

 All staff are screened regarding their health and subject to a temperature check daily prior to entering the building.
 Visitors are also subject to a temperature check.
 Any staff member who has any COVID-19 symptoms, has tested positive, or has been in contact with someone who has tested positive within the past 14 days is required to stay home and seek medical assistance.
 Visitors are advised by posted signage not to enter the building if they have experienced COVID-19 symptoms, tested positive, or been in contact with someone who has tested positive within the past 14 days.
 We reserve the right to refuse entry to any visitor with a 100.4+ temperature.
 A reminder: Visitors who've arrived from another state are required to quarantine for 14 days or "test out" of quarantine.
 More details here.

 What are the safety protocols for visitors?